Canon 700D vs Olympus E-300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Olympus Evolt E-300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 700D and the E-300 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the E-300 have been discontinued, but can regularly be found used on ebay.
 The E-300 was replaced by the Olympus E-330, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 700D and E-300 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Olympus E-300 Manual.

 So what is the bottom line?
 Is the Canon 700D better than the Olympus E-300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.